Wolverine971/9takes/src/blog/enneagram/enneagram-types-working-in-teams.md

 	/>
 </div>

-Some teams are cruising while others are bruising.
+<p class="firstLetter">Some teams are cruising while others are bruising.
 Have you ever worked in a team where everyone seemed to be on a different wavelength?
 It can be frustrating when people don't communicate effectively or have different work styles.
-The Enneagram can clue us into why people act the way they do and why some teams thrive while others wallow in toxic fumes.
+The Enneagram can clue us into why people act the way they do and why some teams thrive while others wallow in toxic fumes.</p>

 Here we'll explore how different Enneagram types work together in teams and give you some tips on how to communicate effectively with each type.